freyacodes/blog/docs/plans-kaiju.md

 The fundamental thing that would set my compositor apart from awesome and way-cooler is that mine would rely on Kotlin for configuration.
 More specifically, I will be using a flavor of Kotlin called “Kotlin/Native” that compiles to a native binary.
 It is not unheard of to use a compiled language for a window manager or compositor.

 I have yet to figure out a proper name for it.
-For now I am using the codename “kaiju”, which roughly means „strange beast“ in Japanese and fits with its frankly quite strange design.
+For now I am using the codename “kaiju”, which roughly means ”strange beast“ in Japanese and fits with its frankly quite strange design.
 Kotlin libraries usually have a name starting with 'K'.

 Kotlin is normally used as a language for the JVM (Java Virtual Machine), and is basically like Java without many of its shortcomings.
 Here is a list of reasons why I think Kotlin would make a great configuration language:

 ### The good

-* Kotlin has many features that allows for type-safe domain specific languages (DSLs).
-Its higher order functions and custom function receivers allows for an intuitive builder pattern.
-For instance:
+Example kotlin code:
 ```kotlin
 // Use the Compositor type as the receiver for this function
 fun Compositor.configure() {